If you've paid off your phone but you're still on a contract plan, it's time to switch.

 - You can get the same data for a third of the monthly cost on a SIM-only plan compared to many contract plans.

-- Alternatively, you can get almost ten times as much data for the same price on a SIM-only plan compared to similarly-priced contract plans.
+- Alternatively, you can get more than six times as much data for the same price on a SIM-only plan compared to similarly-priced contract plans.

 Phone bills are an inescapable part of modern life, so it's important to make sure you're always getting the best deal possible.
 One of the easiest ways to achieve this is to pay off your handset as quickly as possible and make the switch from your regular contract plan to a SIM-only plan.
 Most contract plans tend to be relatively light on value since the handset is the big draw, and once the handset is out of the picture, they rarely hold up when compared to other standalone plans on the market.